Bachelor of Education (TEN), Collaborative Degree Completion Loading...

 Admittance into the TEN program is reserved for those students who have demonstrated academic success in previous coursework, are highly committed to the teaching profession, and will be a positive reflection of Grande Prairie Regional College and the University of Alberta.

 Applicants to the TEN program will be prescreened based on the GPA of their most recent 24 credits, provided these credits are transferable, non-repeated, and graded without breaking up a term.
-Top applicants will be notified in mid-March that they been selected for an interview to take place on Saturday, March 28, 2020 on the GPRC campus.
+In Mid-March, the top applicants will be notified of qualification for an interview that will take place on the GPRC Campus.
 In addition to participating in a short interview conducted by education professionals, applicants will be asked to complete a writing task.

 Successful applicants to the TEN program will be offered admission in April.